Mrbysco/SimpleTeleportersReforged/src/main/resources/assets/simpleteleporters/guides/simpleteleporters/guide/teleporter.md

 Stand on an active Teleporter (one with portal particles) and **sneak** to teleport to the linked destination.

+## Dyeing

+Teleporters can be dyed any of the 16 vanilla colors to help organize your teleporter network.
+Simply **right-click** a Teleporter with any dye to change the color of its corner accents.
+The default color is white.

+This is purely cosmetic but useful for color-coding destinations (e.g., red for the Nether hub, blue for ocean bases).

 ## Features

+- **Dyeable**: Right-click with any dye to customize the corner accent color
 - **Portal Particles**: Active Teleporters display portal particles when they have a linked Ender Shard
 - **Cooldown**: A brief cooldown prevents instant re-teleportation
 - **Waterloggable**: Can be placed underwater